beto-rodriguez/LiveCharts2/README.md

 LiveChartsCore.SkiaSharpView

+### Samples

+The new web site will be publish soon with a collection of samples using `v2`, at this moment you can browse the [samples folder](https://github.com/beto-rodriguez/LiveCharts2/tree/master/samples) in this repo.

 ### The Errors of v0

 V0 is built on top of WPF, this has many problems, WPF is not designed for the purposes of the library, it is always tricky to find a solution for the problems of the library.